iSECPartners/ios-ssl-kill-switch/README.md

 NSURLConnection to override and disable the system's default certificate validation as well as any kind of custom certificate validation (such as certificate pinning).
-It was succesfully tested against the Twitter and Card.io iOS apps; both of them implement certificate pinning.
+It was succesfully tested against Twitter, Card.io and Square; all of them implement certificate pinning.